Configuring File Uploads

 file:

-After setting this option ensure you test system performance creating a page with many images and reload on that page multiple times to ensure your server can keep with the multitude of image requests.
+After setting this option ensure you test system performance creating a page with many images and reload on that page multiple times to ensure your server can keep up with the multitude of image requests.

 - Image uploads location: